atan009/vimrc/README.md

 -------
 Earlier we mentioned `plugin` when we talked about colorscheme and spell-checking in `.vimrc` configuration.
 What is `plugin` and how is it different from `.vimrc`?
 Plugin is a `Vim` script file that will load automatically when `Vim` starts.
 Most plugins are usefule features that people created to make Vim more user-friendly.
 Here we will introduce some plugins that are useful.

-###Plugin #0 - Pathogen:
+###Plugin #0 - `Pathogen`:
 ------------------------
 `Pathogen` is a plugin that will make installing other plugins easier.
 It also allows runtime files to be installed in their own private directories. `Pathogen` is not the only plugin manager, but it is the only one included here.
 There are many other plugin managers, but `Pathogen` appeared to be a more basic one.

 Alternate Plugin Manager: [Github MarcWeber/vim-addon-manager] (https://github.com/MarcWeber/vim-addon-manager)
 , [Github gmarik/Vundle.vim] (https://github.com/gmarik/Vundle.vim)